Aliases for EPHA4 Gene

 EPHA4 (EPH Receptor A4) is a Protein Coding gene.
-Diseases associated with EPHA4 include staphyloenterotoxemia.
-Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include protein kinase activity and transmembrane-ephrin receptor activity.
-An important paralog of this gene is EPHB3.
+Diseases associated with EPHA4 include spinal cord injury.
+Among its related pathways are EphB-EphrinB Signaling and Developmental Biology.
+GO annotations related to this gene include identical protein binding and protein kinase activity.
+An important paralog of this gene is EPHA3.

 UniProtKB/Swiss-Prot for EPHA4 Gene